Understanding Cat Food Labels: What Every Cat Owner Should Know

 7) Feeding Directions & Portions

-Label portions are starting points.
-Adjust for activity level, body condition, and health.
+Label suggestions are starting points.
+Adjust for activity, metabolism, and body condition.

-- Measure meals—free-feeding often leads to weight gain.
+- Use a scale or measuring cup; free-feeding often leads to weight gain.

-- Re-check portions every few weeks and weigh your cat monthly.
+- Reassess portions every few weeks; weigh your cat monthly.

 8) “Natural,” “Grain-Free,” “Organic”

-- Natural: minimal processing; still read the ingredient list.
+- Natural: minimal processing—still read the ingredient list for proteins and overall balance.

 9) Wet vs. Dry Labels & Dry-Matter Math

-Wet food shows lower protein % because water dilutes numbers.
-To compare fairly, convert to dry matter:
+Wet foods look “lower” in protein on the label because water dilutes the as-fed percentage.
+To compare fairly, convert to a dry matter (DM) basis:

 10) Red Flags to Avoid